amyreese/dotlink/README.md

 Some planned features and changes are:

-- Drop dependency on PyYAML and just use a custom parser
 - Rework --source as positional parameter that defaults to $CWD
 - Add support for remote sources, like ssh/scp, but also git repos or tarballs
 - Generate mapping file from repository contents ?